 The decision to pursue injury litigation or accept a settlement offer depends greatly on the individual circumstances involved in your case.
 It also depends on whether you can handle the emotional and psychological consequences of a potentially prolonged legal battle, as some lawsuits span many years.

-At Plaxen & Adler, P.A., we have represented Maryland injury victims for more than 30 years.
+At Plaxen Adler Muncy, P.A., we have represented Maryland injury victims for more than 35 years.
 We know how to evaluate the risks and rewards of litigating or settling, as well as identifying the potential financial, emotional, and psychological consequences of each course of action.
 To determine whether litigation or a settlement is the right option in your case, reach out to our knowledgeable team.
 The decision whether to settle or litigate a claim is your decision.
-This decision should be guided by the knowledge and experience of the personal injury lawyers at Plaxen & Adler, P.A.
+This decision should be guided by the knowledge and experience of the personal injury lawyers at Plaxen Adler Muncy, P.A.

 Precautions to take during any personal injury claim in Maryland